Flavor Structures of Quarks and Leptons from Flipped SU(5) GUT with $A_4$ Modular Flavor Symmetry: Multiple Moduli Values in GUT

-As the UV theory involving multiple moduli fields is invariant under multiple modular transformations, the low energy effective theory with two (multiple) moduli fields is also obviously invariant under the modular transformations of $A_4^D$.
+under the diagonal $A_4^D$, respectively.
+Here $\ga^Q=\ga^L=\ga^D$ after reduction of $A_4^Q\tm A_4^L$ to $A_4^D$ (for $\ga^Q\in A_4^Q$ and $\ga^L\in A_4^L$).
+As the UV theory involving multiple moduli fields is invariant under multiple modular transformations, the low energy effective theory with two (multiple) moduli fields is also obviously invariant under the single modular transformations of $A_4^D$.